facelessuser/coloraide/docs/src/markdown/interpolation.md

 )
 ```

 We can even apply a specific easing functions to a specific channels.
+Below, we apply `#!py3 t ** 3` to `alpha` while
-You can specify one or more channels, all with
+`#!py3 t` (the default) is applied to all other channels.
+This can be done to one or more channels, all with
 different functions.

 ```color